cetic/helm-postgresql/README.md

 - **Disable**: The data does not survive the termination of a pod.
 - **Persistent Volume Claim(default)**: A default `StorageClass` is needed in the Kubernetes cluster to dynamic provision the volumes.
 Specify another StorageClass in the `storageClass` or set `existingClaim` if you have already existing persistent volumes to use.

+#### How to use LDAP:
+LDAP is used only to validate the user name/password pairs.
+Therefore the user must already exist in the database before LDAP can be used for authentication.
+If you **enable ldap** a **CronJob** will be activated, it will run the tool [pg-ldap-sync](https://github.com/cetic/pg-ldap-sync-docker) that will copy users from your ldap server to your database.

 ### Install the chart

 Install the postgresql helm chart with a release name `my-release`: